Overview A mainstay in the commercial insurance industry, this company's early accomplishments heralded a long-standing…

 Location: South Korea

-SK Hynix wanted to optmizine their Value Streams by empowering people to self organize.
+SK Hynix wanted to optimize their Value Streams by empowering people to self organize.
 They needed to improve product delivery processes while being mindful of people's opinions within the organization.
+With the help of Cprime consultants and trainers, they underwent a SAFe transformation that resulted in improved transparency and predictability, and a significant reduction in defects.

 Optimizing SKHMS’s Value Stream